arendjantetteroo/arendjantetteroo.github.io/source/_posts/2013-11-06-switching-from-bower-to-composer-with-components.markdown

  * Deploys get a lot slower
  * Strange errors with cache clear and cache warmup
+ * Why not use composer as we already use it for other dependencies

 Looking for a better solution I found out most of my dependencies were already on packagist, so I could just include them in my composer.json